The Digital Media Experience Lab provides all TMU students with access to 3D printing at no cost.

 As soon as you have completed 3D Printing Certification Levels 1 and 2, you will be able to book the 3D printers at the DME.

 - Watch the 3D printing certification videos below (8 minutes)

-- Take and pass the 3D Printing Certification 1 quiz.
+- Pass the 3D Printing Certification 1 quiz (5 minutes)

-- Watch the 3D Printing Certification 2 video and take notes.
-[Coming soon!]
+- Watch the 3D Printing Certification 2 video and take notes (20 minutes).

 3D Printing FAQs

 How much does it cost to print at the DME?
 TMU students are not charged any fees to 3D print at the DME.
 As long as you fall within the rolling credit guidelines below, the TMU Libraries will subsidize all PLA filament costs for our users.

 How long can I print for?
 The maximum amount of time a single print can take is 6 hours (hard limit), and you can submit up to 12 hours of prints for approval at a time.
 The DME runs on a rolling credit system of 12 hours.
 For example: If you have a booking for 4 hours, you have 8 hours left of time credit.
 Once you complete the 4 hour print, your time credit will be back to 12 hours.